 - Events-This option helps you preview your videos before sharing and

 - Mobile (with separate options for Android and iPhone and iPad users).
-This options lets you stream through the YouTube app itself.
+This option lets you stream through the YouTube app itself.

 You must download encoding software before starting your live stream.
 Your encoder is needed to start the live stream.
 In fact, the moment you stop streaming in your encoder, you will go offline.